imthatmage/DataAnalysisPractise/README.md

-#Data Analysis FSR 6 semester data
+# Data Analysis FSR 6 semester data

+## by Almir and Timofey